tpai/summary-gpt-bot/README.md

 ## Features

 - Generate summary for text
-- Generate summary for YT video
+- Generate summary for YT video(no support for YT short)
 - Generate summary for any URL

 ## Usage